teracloud-streams/samples/Examples-for-beginners/019_import_export_at_work/README.md

   * If you use the Makefile, it will build both of the applications for you.
   * If you use VS Code, you will need to build each application individually.
   * Regardless of the build approach, the two applications need to be submitted separately.
 * This sample cannot work in the Standalone mode.
-Import and Export requireapplications running in distributed mode in the same Streams instance.
+Import and Export require applications running in distributed mode in the same Streams instance.

 For more information about how to compile, execute and view the output of a sample application, see the [Build, Run, View Guide](../../BuildRunView.md)